-13. Summary Resolution.
-During or upon the completion of the investigation, the Equity Officer or Title IX Coordinator will review the investigation, which may include meeting with the Investigator(s).
-The investigative report is not provided to the parties during the Summary Resolution, but is provided to the Parties at the Administrative Resolution.
-Based on that review, the Equity Officer or Title IX Coordinator will make a summary determination whether, based on the evidence gathered, there is a sufficient basis to proceed with the Complaint that the Respondent is responsible for violating the University's Anti-Discrimination Policies.

-If the Equity Officer or Title IX Coordinator determines that there is a sufficient basis to proceed with the Complaint, then the Equity Officer or the Title IX Coordinator will direct the process to continue.
-The Complaint will then be resolved through either: Conflict Resolution or Administrative Resolution.
-There is no right to request reconsideration or appeal the summary determination to continue the process.
+15. Summary Resolution.
+During or upon completion of investigation, the Equity Officer will review the investigation which may include meeting with the Investigator(s).
+The investigative report is not provided to the Parties during Summary Resolution, but is provided to the Parties at Administrative Resolution.
+Based on that review, the Equity Officer will make a summary determination whether, based on the evidence gathered, there is a sufficient basis to proceed with the Complaint that the Respondent is responsible for violating the University's Anti-Discrimination Policies.
+If the Equity Officer determines that there is a sufficient basis to proceed with the Complaint, then the Equity Officer will direct the process to continue.
+The Complaint will then be resolved through either Conflict Resolution or Administrative Resolution.

-If the Equity Officer or Title IX Coordinator determines that there is an insufficient basis to proceed with the Complaint, then the process will end and the Complainant and the Respondent will be sent written notification of the determination.
-The Equity Officer or Title IX Coordinator may counsel and suggest monitoring or training opportunities to correct for inappropriate behavior that does not rise to the level of a violation.
+If the Equity Officer determines that there is an insufficient basis to proceed with the Complaint, then the process will end and the Complainant and Respondent will be sent written notification of the determination.
+The Equity Officer may counsel and suggest monitoring or training opportunities to correct for inappropriate behavior that does not rise to the level of a violation.